Hot Chocolate

 Temperature

 Cafés usually serve hot chocolate at a standard hot-drink temperature.
-For children or anyone who prefers a cooler drink, ask for it at kids' temperature or say not too hot.
+For a cooler drink, ask for kids' temperature or say not too hot.

 Toppings